Before you get started

 5. From the Record type list, select A or A (Host).

-6. For Host Name type "@" or "*" to point directly to your domain name.
+6. For Host Name, enter "@" or "*" to point directly to your domain name.

 10. IMPORTANT: Delete any previously listed A Host, AAAA, or IPv6 records that are not directing to Splash.
 These could prevent your website from loading properly.